 In this article, we’ll take you through the vegan foods and supplements jungle to search for the best (and true) plant-based pre-workout products and foods.

 Remember that being vegan or practicing veganism means that you do not consume food products from animals, including dairy products, and for others, honey.

-Therefore, your search should be focused on plant-based ingredients only.
-But before we look at a few supplements, let’s first take a look at the best pre-work vegan foods and snacks.
+Therefore, your search should focus on plant-based ingredients only.
+But before we look at a few supplements, let’s look at the best pre-work vegan foods and snacks.

 Since most of these snacks and foods are readily available, we’ll go through them first.